 Print, Copy and Scan

-- We can provide coloured paper for printing if you need it.
+- We have coloured paper for printing if you need it.

 - Scanning is free, but standard charges apply for printing and copying.